Ade Bethune

-Ade Bethune (January 12, 1914 – May 1, 2002) was an American liturgical artist.
+Adélaide de Bethune (January 12, 1914 – May 1, 2002) was a Belgian-American liturgical artist.
 She was associated with the Catholic Worker Movement, and designed an early masthead of its publication, the Catholic Worker, first used in 1935.
 She later re-designed this in 1985, replacing one of the men with a woman.

-Bethune was an advocate of traditional iconography in the Roman Catholic Church.
+Bethune was an advocate of traditional iconography in the Catholic Church.
 She was inducted into the Rhode Island Heritage Hall of Fame in 1990.

 Life

 Born Baroness Adélaide de Bethune to a noble Belgian family, her parents were Gaston and Marthe Terlinden.
 She emigrated with the family after World War I. Her mother Marthe was daughter of Viscount Terlinden.

 Career

 Bethune volunteered her illustrations to improve the quality of the Catholic Worker when she was a nineteen-year-old art student, impressed with the work of Dorothy Day.
 This was preparation for her later illustration for Catholic liturgical works such as My Sunday Missal in 1937, and similar works such as My Lenten Missal.

-De Bethune also worked closely with Graham Carey and with the Catholic Art Association, founded in 1937 by Sister Esther Newport.
+De Bethune also worked closely with Graham Carey and with the Catholic Art Association, founded in 1937 by Esther Newport.
 Beginning in the 1960s, she was the artistic director of the Terra Sancta Guild, a commercial firm that produced religious art works for many Christian denominations.